8 Different Types of Hawks in Georgia

 If you’re a bird-watching enthusiast, then you’re in luck!
 Georgia is home to a variety of hawks and other raptors.

-From the distinctive Red-shouldered Hawk to the rare Swainson’s Hawk, there are plenty of different types of hawks in Georgia to watch when you visit the Peach State.
+From the distinctive Red-shouldered Hawk to the rare Swainson’s Hawk, Georgia has plenty of different types of hawks to watch when you visit the Peach State.

-This blog post will look at the types of hawks in Georgia commonly seen in the state.
+This blog post will examine the types of hawks in Georgia commonly seen in the state.

 From their unique characteristics to the best places to spot, you’ll be an expert on the Hawks of Georgia in no time.